osct/openaccessrepository/docs/virtual-machine.rst

 Openstack deployment
 ^^^^^^^^^^^^^^^^^^^^

-This section shows how to the deploy the OAR image template on an `Openstack <https://www.openstack.org/>`_ Cloud Infrastructure.
+This section shows how to the deploy the OAR image template on an `Openstack <https://www.openstack.org/>`_  cloud based infrastructure.

-.. note:: The steps below are executed using **Openstack Dashboard**, if you cannot access Openstack Dashboard, you can issue the equivalent Command Line Interface commands.
+.. note:: The steps below describe the process using the **Openstack Dashboard**, if you cannot access Openstack Dashboard, you can issue the equivalent Command Line Interface commands.

 1. Create a new image in the image service, clicking the *Images* link in the left side menu and then click *Create Image* button
 2. Fill all fields with your desidered values (see Figure `1`_ as example) and then click *Save* button.